ktp-forked-repos/js-algorithms-data-structures/data-structures/heap/Readme.md

 present in Binary Heap.
 The same property must be recursively true for all nodes in Binary Tree.
 Max Binary Heap is similar to MinHeap.

+## PlayGround
+You can check out the [live demo](https://repl.it/@IlkinHuseynoff/Data-Structure-Heap) to explore source code and play around with it.

 ## Methods

 - [x] `add()`: Add element to the heap.